ScottLogic/openapi-forge/openapi-client-generator-test/api/README.md

-# Swagger Petstore TypeScript Client Library
+# Swagger Petstore - OpenAPI 3.0 TypeScript Client Library

-This is an auto-generated client library for the Swagger Petstore API, via the `openapi-client-template-ts` template.
+This is an auto-generated client library for the Swagger Petstore - OpenAPI 3.0 API, via the `openapi-client-template-ts` template.

 ## Usage example